Equitable Holdings Inc. (EQH) is destined for greater heights as its last quarter sales were 3,944 M

 Sponsored

 Annual sales at Financial sector company grew by 2.50% over the past five years.
-The company achieved an average annual earnings per share of 20.30%.
+Meanwhile, its annual earnings per share averaged 20.30%.
 With a float of $379.27 million, this company’s outstanding shares have now reached $388.60 million.

 Let’s look at the performance matrix of the company that is accounted for 7800 employees.